netuno-org/doc/docs/academy/server/services/queries-programmatically.md

 _out.json(processedResults);
 ```

-If you have any questions please do not hesitate to contact us or through the forum.
+If you have any questions please do not hesitate to contact us, more indications in this website footer.

 Good development!